DPDK/dpdk/doc/guides/nics/nfp.rst

 PF multiprocess support
 -----------------------

 Due to how the driver needs to access the NFP through a CPP interface, which implies to use specific registers inside the chip, the number of secondary processes with PF ports is limited to only one.

-This limitation will be solved in future versions but having basic multiprocess support is important for allowing development and debugging through the PF using a secondary process which will create a CPP bridge for user space tools accessing the NFP.
+This limitation will be solved in future versions, but having basic multiprocess support is important for allowing development and debugging through the PF using a secondary process, which will create a CPP bridge for user space tools accessing the NFP.

 System configuration
 --------------------

 #. **Enable SR-IOV on the NFP device:** The current NFP PMD supports the PF and
    the VFs on a NFP device.
 However, it is not possible to work with both at the same time because the VFs require the PF being bound to the NFP PF Linux netdev driver.
 Make sure you are working with a kernel with NFP PF support or get the drivers from the above Github repository and follow the instructions for building and installing it.

    VFs need to be enabled before they can be used with the PMD.
    Before enabling the VFs it is useful to obtain information about the